luxonis/depthai-docs-website/FAQ.md

 Where `cam` specifies to run the neural network on both cameras, `-cnn` specifies the first-stage network to run (face detection, in this case), `-cnn2` specifies the second-stage network (facial landmark detection, in this case), and `-dd` disables running disparity depth calculations (since they are unused in this mode).

 ### Notes
-It is worth noting that monocular neural inference fused with stereo depth is possible for networks like facial-landmark detectors, pose estimators, etc. that return single-pixel locations (instead of for example bounding boxes of semantically-labeled pixels), but stereo neural inference is advised for these types of networks better results as unlink object detectors (where the object usually covers many pixels, typically hundreds)
+It is worth noting that monocular neural inference fused with stereo depth is possible for networks like facial-landmark detectors, pose estimators, etc. that return single-pixel locations (instead of for example bounding boxes of semantically-labeled pixels), but stereo neural inference is advised for these types of networks better results as unlike object detectors (where the object usually covers many pixels, typically hundreds, which can be averaged for an excellent depth/position estimation), landmark detectors typically return single-pixel locations.
+So if there doesn't happen to be a good stereo-disparity result for that single pixel, the position can be wrong.

+And so running stereo neural inference excels in these cases, as it does not rely on stereo disparity depth at all, and instead relies purely on the results of the neural network, which are robust at providing these single pixel results.
+And triangulation of the parallel left/right outputs results in very-accurate real-time landmark results in 3D space.

 ## What is megaAI?